Yale (automobile): History

 The 1904 Yale was a touring car.
 Equipped with a tonneau, the basic model could seat 5 passengers and sold for US$1500.
-The car's engine was a horizontally mounted water-cooled flat-2, mid-mounted, which produced 16 hp (11.9 kW).
+The car's engine was a horizontally mounted water-cooled flat-2, mid-mounted, which produced 16 hp.
 It powered the wheels through a 2-speed transmission.
-The car weighed 1800 lb (816 kg).
+The car weighed 1800 lb.

-A model with a 30 hp (22.4 kW) engine sold for US$2500.
-A 12-horsepower Yale touring car was also sold in 1904 for US$1700.
+A model with a 30 hp engine sold for US$2500.
+A 12-horsepower Yale touring car was also sold in 1904 for $1700.
 It was advertised nationally that year in Dun's Review as "the simplest, safest and most economical touring car made in America."